This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not drive while you are healing.
 Your surgeon will tell you when it is safe for you to start driving again.

-- Bleeding that does not stop even after you apply pressure for 5 minutes
+- You have bleeding that does not stop even after you apply pressure for 5 minutes.

-- Signs of an infection, such as a fever, red or warm skin, or pus in the wound
+- You have signs of an infection, such as a fever, red or warm skin, or pus in the surgery wound.

 Care for your surgery wound: